n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googleslides.md

 # Google Slides

-[Google Slides](https://www.google.com/slides){:target="_blank" .external-link} node allows you to automate work in the Google Slides platform and integrate Google Slides with other applications. n8n has built-in support for a wide range of Google Slides features, which includes basic operations like creating, getting and replacing pages and presentation.
+Google Slides node allows you to automate work in the Google Slides platform and integrate Google Slides with other applications. n8n has built-in support for a wide range of Google Slides features, which includes basic operations like creating, getting and replacing pages and presentation.

 On this page, you'll find a list of operations the Google Slides node supports and links to more resources.